klenhart/SPICE/README.md

 ```
 python spice_library.py \
 --species human \
--release 107 \
+--release 107 \
---output parent/directory/of/the/library
+--outdir parent/directory/of/the/library
 ```

 There is further arguments that can be passed to spice_library.py.
 Descriptions can be accessed by using the --help argument.